n-ghosh/X-letter-Word-Game/README.md

 ## Customization

 Feel free to customize the game to suit your preferences or add new features.
-The main logic can be found in the `word_guess.py` file, and you can modify the word list, adjust the difficulty, or enhance the user interface as needed.
+The main logic can be found in the `main.cpp` file, and you can modify the word list, adjust the difficulty, or enhance the user interface as needed.

 ## Contributing